 Where does it lead?
 Links lead to the pages that we are telling Google are our most important pages.
 You may hear your Colorado internet marketing company call these “Landing pages”.

 Building site size and date stamping are important factors.
 Google wants to show only the best sites on their first page.
 In general, these sites tend to be kept very current and are comprehensive in their information.

 One way we do this is with regularly scheduled “blog” entries about your business on your site.
 The word blog comes from “web log”.
 These are also called articles, and will help both site size and fresh dating, plus allows search engines to know when to look for new articles.
-A minimum of one per month is suggested, but the more the better in most cases.
+A minimum of one per month is suggested.

 Social Media Sites and Directory Sites